Tianwan Nuclear Power Plant: History

 The Tianwan reactor's genesis is a 1992 nuclear cooperation agreement between Russia and China.
 Regulators approved the initial design in 1997, and construction commenced on unit 1 in 1999 and a year later on Unit 2.
 At the time, it was the largest reactor project of that design, and initial construction was slow.
 Corrosion in steam pipes delayed completion, but unit 1 went critical in 2005, and both units 1 and 2 entered commercial operation in 2007.
 Russia delivered initial fuel loads for the Tianwan reactors, but China planned to begin indigenous fuel fabrication for the Tianwan plant in 2010, using technology transferred from Russian manufacturer TVEL.

 One year earlier (2009), Jiangsu Nuclear Power Corporation signed a contract with Atomstroyexport (ASE) for units 3 and 4, but the 2011 Fukushima nuclear disaster delayed the start of construction for unit 3 until the end of 2012.
 Construction of unit 4 would begin about a year later, and the development cadence became quite swift.
 In 2015 and 2016, China National Nuclear Corporation (CNNC) started construction of units 5 and 6 (respectively).
 In 2017, unit 3 achieved criticality, and both units 3 and 4 started commercial operation in 2018.

 Units 3 and 4 initially remained owned by ASE, but in March 2019, CNNC contracted with ASE for units 7 and 8.
 The following January, ASE transferred control of units 3 and 4 to Jiangsu Nuclear Power Corporation.

 Later in 2020, unit 5 achieved criticality and then entered commercial operation.
-Construction of unit 7 began in May 2021 and then unit 6 entered commercial operation in June 2021.
-Unit 8 began construction in 2022 and commercial operation of units 7 and 8 is expected to begin by 2027.
+Unit 6 entered commercial operation in June 2021.